Terms and Conditions of Registration

 d) The ALR may advise law enforcement agencies, any relevant insurer and any other parties with an interest in, or that the ALR believes ought to be notified of, the Recovery process.

-e) The ALR may take other steps to effect the recovery of an Object; including, with the prior written consent of the Client, offering a reward.
+e) The ALR may take other steps to effect the recovery of a Watch; including, with the prior written consent of the Client, offering a reward.

-f) The Client will promptly notify the ALR in the event that an Object the subject of this Agreement has been recovered and/ or delivered to the Client by a third party; or the Client is approached by a third party holding information that may be relevant to the location or recovery of an Object; or the Client secures some benefit from its location or sale.
+f) The Client will promptly notify the ALR in the event that a Watch the subject of this Agreement has been recovered and/ or delivered to the Client by a third party; or the Client is approached by a third party holding information that may be relevant to the location or recovery of a Watch; or the Client secures some benefit from its location or sale.

 5. FEES AND COSTS